niravdd/2018-GAM310/README.md

-# Proof of Concept - To identify/detect anomalies in game transactions using Machine Learning & Sagemaker
+# Proof of Concept
+## To identify/detect anomalies in game transactions using Machine Learning & Sagemaker
 ### C++ bot to generate RPG game sample data to train the algorithm
 ### Jupyter Notebook, working dataset, Sagemaker endpoint for quick tests included in this working sample
-### 2018-GAM310 - Presented at re:Invent 2018, talk GAM-310
+### 2018-GAM310 - Presented at re:Invent 2018 (GAM 310) and at a couple other AWS summits

 A working demo for a proof-of-concept to use a basic binary classification algorithm to detect and flag anomalous/fraudulent gameplay transactions in a game report.